statycc/tyni/readme.md

 * No optimizations are applied to the input program; it is analyzed as-is.
 * All variables, methods, etc. retain their original identifiers.
-* The Java parser is generated with [ANTLR](https://www.antlr.org/), from the grammars.
+* The Java parser is generated, with [ANTLR](https://www.antlr.org/), from the grammars.
 * Using ANTLR has many benefits for this kind of project:
   * Can add front-end languages with low(-ish) overhead.
   * Can choose input languages so that comparisons with previous works is possible.
+  * Analyzer implementation freedom: can choose any ANTLR target language.
   * Adding OOP concepts later should be implementationally straightforward.
-  * Analyzer implementation freedom: any ANTLR target language (of 10).
+  * Immediate have a documented specification (grammar) of supported input.
-  * See list of defined [grammars](https://github.com/antlr/grammars-v4), if this is of interest.
+  * See list of available [grammars](https://github.com/antlr/grammars-v4), if this is of interest.
 * Everything done here should be doable in compiler IR.
   * Parse tree has more information than necessary; the analysis could do with less.
-  * Current design makes the analyzer light and isolated, for simplicity.
+  * Current design makes the analyzer light and isolated for simplicity.
   * No reason so far why it could not take place inside a compiler.

 **Repository organization**